pvangoor/eqvio/README.md

 ![run](docs/run.png)

-And result can be seen in the output folder.
+And result can be seen in the output file.